unibas-tilics/tilics-admin/tooling/README.md

 # Tooling

-This repository contains documents and guidelines created by the tooling group.
+This folder contains documents and guidelines created by the tooling group.

 ## Table of contents